antick/antick/README.md

 I enjoy working on Node.js, React.js, Next.js, Vue.js, Laravel, and Python.
 I also build stuff in my free time to satisfy my needs and increase my productivity.
 I am planning to open source some of my ideas soon.
 I also love to write and share my thoughts on my blogs.

-✨ I'm currently working on a [MERN boilerplate](https://github.com/antick/mint)
+✨ I'm currently working on a [Boilerplate](https://github.com/antick/mint-kit) and few other interesting stuff

-😍 I'm currently learning Python 🐍
+😍 I'm currently learning about Kubernetes

-🎮 I enjoy playing Crusader Kings III, Insurgency: Sandstorm, Skyrim and GTA 5 on steam.
+🎮 I play Crusader Kings III on steam a lot.
+I am also actively building CK3 mods.

 🐤 Ask me about anything on [Twitter](https://twitter.com/PankajSanam)